dcdpr/did-btc1/chapters/CRUD-Operations.md

 To deactivate a **did:btc1**, the DID controller MUST add the property `deactivated` with the value `true` on the DID document.
-To do this, the DID controller constructs a valid DID Update payload with a JSON patch that adds this propery and announces the payload through a Beacon in their current DID document following the algorithm in [Update].
+To do this, the DID controller constructs a valid DID Update payload with a JSON patch that adds this property and announces the payload through a Beacon in their current DID document following the algorithm in [Update].
 Once a **did:btc1** has been deactivated this state is considered permanent and resolution MUST terminate.